swiftlang/swift-evolution/proposals/0368-staticbigint.md

 - Along similar lines, it is intentional that `StaticBigInt` cannot represent fractional values.
 Integer types should not be constructible with fractional literals, and allowing that simply adds unnecessary costs and introduces a new way for construction to fail.
 It is still a language goal for Swift to someday support dynamically flexible floating-point literals the way it does for integer literals, but that is a separable project from introducing `StaticBigInt`.

 - A prior design had a `words` property, initially as a contiguous buffer, subsequently as a custom collection.
 John McCall requested an "ABI-neutral" abstraction, and suggested the current "infinitely-sign-extended" model.
-This new design is ideal for initializing fixed-width types.
-Do we also need an API to compute the minimal number of elements — including and excluding the sign bit?
+Xiaodi Wu convincingly argued for a "non-generic" subscript, rather than over-engineering a choice of element type.

 - Xiaodi Wu [suggested](https://forums.swift.org/t/staticbigint/54545/23) that a different naming scheme and API design be chosen to accommodate other similar types, such as IEEE 754 interchange formats.
 However, specific alternatives weren't put forward for consideration.
 Using non-arithmetic types for interchange formats would seem to be a deliberate choice; whereas for `StaticBigInt` it's because of an inherent limitation.